 Most influenced by human and dog "pack" members.

-seven to nine months they go through a second chewing phase -- part of exploring territory.
-Heightened exploration of dominance,
+At seven to nine months they go through a second chewing phase -- part of exploring territory.
+Heightened exploration of dominance, including challenging

 If not spayed or neutered, beginnings of sexual behavior.